-We’ve all been there before — already stressed with things to be organised, calls to make, etc. Having 3 more people phone in to check if they’re working on the weekend, or to find out if there’s any work for the weekend can then be the tipping point.
+We’ve all been there before.
+You’re organising an event or two, you’re already stressed with things to be organised, calls to make, staff to recruit.
+Having three more people phone in to check if they’re working on the weekend, or to find out if there’s any work for the weekend can then be the tipping point.

-If it saves even a few minutes of your day then it’s worth investing the time to setup something which lets your staff find out the answers for themselves.
+If it saves even a few minutes of your day then it’s worth investing the time to set up a process which lets your staff find out the answers for themselves.

 This could be as simple as putting up a printout of the latest info on a noticeboard during your training nights each week.
-It could also be as simple as emailing out the rosters to everyone so they know which events are still understaffed and which are already filled.
+It could be emailing out the rosters to everyone so they know which events are still understaffed and which are already filled.

-- Send out regular newsletters with the latest news, changes & things which have happened over the past few weeks
+- Send out regular newsletters with the latest news, changes and things which have happened over the past few weeks

-- Email out rosters to everyone so they know what’s filled and what isn’t
+- Email out rosters to everyone so they know what is filled and what isn’t

-- Pass on understaffed shifts in advance – eg. so your staff can make time or let you know in advance if they can or can’t make it
+- Pass on understaffed shifts in advance so your staff can make time or let you know in advance if they can or can’t make it

-Giving up responsibility can be particularly hard, but it’ll be a relief once you start seeing the results.
+Giving up responsibility can be particularly hard, but it wil be a relief once you start seeing the results.

-- Letting you know about new skills & qualifications they might have
+- Letting you know about new skills and qualifications they might have

 - Passing on when they’re available (or on holidays)